The Joe Schmo Show: Premise

-The only constant presence in all three Joe Schmo seasons has been voice actor Ralph Garman, who has served as the "emcee" for all three editions (playing a smarmier caricature of himself in the first, a pompous British man in the second, and a bounty hunter in the third).
+Over the course of its run, the show's cast of fake contestants has included several actors who would later become well known, including Kristen Wiig, Natasha Leggero, and Jon Huertas.
+The only performer consistently present across the first three Joe Schmo seasons was voice actor Ralph Garman, who served as the "emcee" for all three editions (playing a smarmier caricature of himself in the first, a pompous British man in the second, and a bounty hunter in the third).